 + Browse airfare pricing from Google Flights from San Francisco (SFO) to Bangkok (BKK), Thailand.

-+ For a scenic aerial view of the beach town Prachuap, check out this Facebook video.
++ Scenic aerial view of the beach town Prachuap:

 Watch the video below for the key attractions and things to do if you’re planning a Thailand vacay getaway and aiming to check off traveler’s top ten to do list: